Nattawut30/nattawut-boonnoon-credit-risk-analysis/README.md

 2. Fairness: I removed demographic data, but biases can still creep in through correlated features
 3. Fraud Detection: ~5% false positive rate means 50 angry customers per 1,000 applications
 4. Regulatory Compliance: This does NOT meet FCRA, ECOA, or Basel III requirements

-<p align="center">------- Use this as a portfolio project, not for actual lending decisions. -------<p/>